detectorgadget/detectorgadget.github.io/concdependence.md

 ###Broad dynamic range

 The dynamic range is the area in which the sensor is able to detect a concentration change.
-This area depends on the binding affinity between the sensor and the metabolite that it should detect, the K<sub>d</sub>-value.
-To broaden the dynamic range of the sensor, constructs with different K~d~-values will be combined - see [thefinalconstruct.html].
-The K~d~-value is found experimentally by making numerous measurements with varying metabolite concentrations.
+This area depends on the binding affinity between the sensor and the metabolite that it should detect, the K_d_-value.
+To broaden the dynamic range of the sensor, constructs with different K_d_-values will be combined - see [thefinalconstruct.html].
+The K_d_-value is found experimentally by making numerous measurements with varying metabolite concentrations.
 The data are than plotted in a graph, fluorescence intensity versus metabolite concentration and the Kd-value is found as the point where the slope of the graph is highest.

-°